SanketKolhe2005/SanketKolhe_IN226043202_Task-6/README.md

 📌 Overview

-This repository contains solutions for Task 6: Function-Based Problem Solving as part of the Data Science Internship program.
+This repository contains solutions for Task 6: Function-Based Problem Solving as part of the Internship program.

 The objective of this assignment is to build practical, real-world systems using Python functions and structured programming concepts.
 Each problem simulates applications used in modern technology environments such as smart infrastructure, cloud computing, logistics, and event management systems.